Apply to operate a food truck

-As part of this pilot, we have identified six areas of the District that are suitable for food trucks (green checks on this map).
+As part of this pilot, we have identified seven areas of the District that are suitable for food trucks (green checks on this map).
 You are also invited to suggest your own location, if you'd prefer.
 However, note that your suggested location can't be within 150 metres of an existing restaurant offering similar food.
-Additionally, there are four locations in the District (red Xs on the map) where we will not allow food trucks.
+Additionally, there are three locations in the District (red Xs on the map) where we will not allow food trucks.

 Select a location marker on the map to view an image showing the specific area that food trucks will be allowed.

 Approved locations: Bridgman Park, Lions Gate Plaza, Inter River Park, Lynn Canyon Park, Lynn Valley Park, Maplewood Farm, Parkgate Park

 Excluded locations: Cates Park, Deep Cove Village, Edgemont Village

 No electrical, water, or sanitary services will be provided at these locations, and you can not use District garbage or recycling containers, unless otherwise stated.